-- End-to-end live-run testing of the entire alignment was conducted on April 27-28, 2024. - TASI staff took over the isolation responsibilities for the energized OCS in Segments 3 and 4 on October 1, 2023, and subsequently, for the remainder of the alignment.

-• BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.
+- Completed power simulation tests with eight (8) EMUs and simulated end-to-end run times. - TASI staff took over the isolation responsibilities for the energized OCS in Segments 3 and 4 on October 1, 2023, and subsequently, for the remainder of the alignment. - BBII continues to participate in the project-wide Systems Integration, Safety and Security Certification Committee, Testing and Commissioning, and Rail Activation meetings.